Sandared/assertj-bug-1/README.md

-# assertj-bug-1
+# README

-Example setup for a ?bug? in assertj-core
+Setup for a possible bug in AssertJ-Core 3.21.0